 Board staff collaborated with DCA's Organizational Improvement Office (OIO) to map the Board's current processes and to identify possible improvements.
 This included a review of the licensing application process and the enforcement complaint process.
 Over two dozen Board staff participated in OIO workshops that culminated in 75 current processes at the Board being mapped.
-The insights gained from this evaluation, along with the recommendations made by OIO, will be utilized by the Board in future seeking process improvement and appropriate staffing levels.
+The insights gained from this evaluation, along with the recommendations made by OIO, will be utilized by the Board in pursuing process improvements and evaluating appropriate staffing levels.